PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

     --wallet-private-key-path [JSON_PRIVATE_KEY_PATH]
 ```

-## Inspect the content of a run
+## Getting information about a run

-Optionally you can get detailled technical information about a run that was previously created for troubleshooting purposes.
+Optionally you can get detailed technical information about a run that was previously created for troubleshooting purposes.

 ```bash
 psyche-solana-client json-dump-run \